-The Road Victims Trust has a small team of four full-time and three part-time paid staff who ensure that the service we offer is delivered efficiently, effectively and with compassion.
+The Road Victims Trust has a small team of full-time and part-time paid staff who ensure that the service we offer is delivered efficiently, effectively and with compassion.

 Management & Administration

-As well as paid staff the Trust has a growing team of dedicated Counselling Volunteers.
+As well as paid staff the Trust has a growing team of dedicated Volunteer Counsellors.
 Without these volunteers we could not provide the full service over such a wide area.
-All our Counselling Volunteers have a counselling background and have successfully completed the Trust’s training in bereavement, trauma and the investigative and legal processes associated with serious road collisions so they can provide the best possible support for as long as it is useful.
-It is very challenging work and without the Counselling Volunteers we would not be able to support the numbers of people we do.
+All our Volunteer Counsellors have a counselling background and have successfully completed the Trust’s training in bereavement, trauma and the investigative and legal processes associated with serious road collisions so they can provide the best possible support for as long as it is useful.
+It is very challenging work and without the Volunteer Counsellors we would not be able to support the numbers of people we do.

-Do you think you have what it takes to be a Counselling Volunteer?
-Click here to find out more.
+Do you think you have what it takes to be a Volunteer Counsellor?
+Find out more.

 In September 2013 the Road Victims Trust was self-assessed as working at Level 1 of the PQASSO quality assurance system specifically designed for use by voluntary and community organisations.